Food Science and Nutrition (Level 3 Diploma)

 Year 13 Unit 2: Externally assessed 8 hour set task.

-Unit 3 or Unit 4: Internally assessed controlled assessment task.
-(Written & Practical)
+Unit 3: Internally assessed controlled assessment task (Written & Practical).

 What Next?